Net Nanny Review 2024: Good Enough for Your Family?

 Net Nanny’s location history displays updates every 2–3 minutes.
 This can be pretty invasive, but it allows you to locate your child’s device at any time in case they lose their phone or aren’t responding to texts or calls.
 Net Nanny sends updates far more frequently than other top parental control apps like Qustodio, which sends location updates every 5–10 minutes.

 Setting up location tracking is really easy and just requires you to enable location services on the device your child is using (Net Nanny prompts you to do this during setup).
-During my tests, it worked really well at tracking my Android device — every time I took a walk, I was alerted about leaving home, was shown practically every address I walked past in the location history, and was then alerted again when I got back home.
+During my tests, it worked really well at tracking my iOS device — every time I took a walk, I was alerted about leaving home, was shown practically every address I walked past in the location history, and was then alerted again when I got back home.

 Overall, Net Nanny’s location tracking is very precise and works exactly as intended.
 That said, it would be nice to see Net Nanny add the ability to create geofencing zones beyond just a single address.